adamgann/gr-messageutils/README.md

 ###Vector PDU Source

 Creates a PDU with data blob containing elements of a vector.
 Type is selectable (float and byte are implemented as of now).
-User can set period with which the message is sent.
+User can set period with which the message is sent and optionally set a limit on the number of messages sent.

 ###Message Threshold Switch